 - Insurance won’t cover the treatment – As stated above, most vein diseases are not purely cosmetic, meaning insurance companies WILL cover the costs of treatment.
 And even though spider veins are primarily considered to be cosmetic, if an underlying condition is revealed, coverage will be once more be an option.

-- Vein disease affects only older adults or women – Varicose veins can be found in both teenagers and young adults, and while women are more likely to develop varicose veins, men are not immune.
+- Vein disease affects only older adults or women – Another vein disease myth is that the condition can only affect older women.
+Varicose veins can be found in both teenagers and young adults, and while women are more likely to develop varicose veins, men are not immune.
 Pregnancy and female hormones can cause vein disease on the legs and the body, while steroid hormones and heredity can mean that people of any age or sex can develop varicose veins.

 - Treatment for varicose veins can cause circulatory problems – The body contains a plethora of veins and as such, once the vein is closed off, blood will start circulating through other healthier veins.

 - Varicose vein treatment is painful and has a long recovery period – Historically this was true, as treatment involved surgery under general anesthesia with long incisions needed to strip the leg of the diseased veins, but this is no longer true.
 Today’s treatments are often done as outpatient procedures under a local anesthesia with minimal incisions.
 Normal life activities can be resumed almost immediately.

 Vein Disease is Treatable

 Don’t be put off by the myths about vein diseases you may have heard of or read in the past; vein disease can be easily treated.
 There is no need to suffer from embarrassment over unsightly varicose and spider veins or to deal with the pain and heaviness attributed to varicose veins, nor should you have to worry about your vein’s diseases being a symptom of a more serious medical condition.
 Ease your mind and make an appointment today.
 You’ll be glad you did!